 For Summer 2019

-SEASIDE is offering 15 courses equivalent to a one-term class of 3 credit hours and one 6 credit hour course (BIOL 3640).
+SEASIDE is offering 16 courses equivalent to a one-term class of 3 credit hours and one 6 credit hour course (BIOL 3640).
 Some are cross-listed as Biology (BIOL), Marine Biology (MARI), Oceanography (OCEA), Environmental Science (ENVS), or Geography (GEOG).
-These classes are offered ONLY in the summer term.
+Most of these classes are offered ONLY in the summer term.
 All have field trips, some have boat trips, some have overnight trips of 1-7 days while others have only day trips.
-One (MARI 3640) has an international field trip to Sri Lanka - deadline to apply for this course is January 31.
+BIOL 3640 has a three-week international field trip to Sri Lanka - deadline to apply for this course is January 31.

 PLEASE NOTE: You must apply online and be accepted into a class.
 Once accepted, a $100 non-refundable deposit is required to reserve your place in each class, before you will receive permission to register.
-(Deposits for international courses are higher, similar to the cost of an air ticket.)
+(Note that deposits for international courses are higher, similar to the cost of an air ticket.)